-- Historical data: The issuer provided relevant historical data by displaying all yearly GHG emissions intensity data available since 2017, in line with the SLBP requirements of 3 years of historical data. - Benchmarkable: By referring to commonly acknowledge GHG accounting standards and protocol, the KPI is easily comparable with the data reported by other companies. - Timeline: The issuer defined a precise timeline related to the SPTs achievement, including the target observation date, the trigger event and the frequency of SPTs measurement.
+- Historical data: The issuer provided relevant historical data by displaying all yearly GHG emissions intensity data available since 2017, in line with the SLBP requirements of 3 years of historical data. - Timeline: The issuer defined a precise timeline related to the SPTs achievement, including the target observation date, the trigger event and the frequency of SPTs measurement.